Student Achievement Module FAQ

 Yes.
 Your LEA Security Manager for Directory Manager can assign additional TCS User roles to those who will be responsible for this module.
 Note that those with the TCS User role will have access to both the TCS application and the Student Achievement Module.

-Does SAM need to be certified?
+Is SAM required to be certified?

 Yes – there is a certification page within the SAM module.